AGI remains unsolved.

 This approach ensures that ARC Prize remains an independent evaluator of frontier AI capabilities.

-Bespoke Solution Rules
+Bespoke Submission Rules

 1. You are allowed to use internet access and call external APIs.